Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/split-cohort.md

 ### Amplitude setup

-1. In Amplitude, navigate to **Data Destinations**, then find **Split - Cohort**.
+1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
+2. In the Cohort section, click **Split**.
-2. In the *Connect to Split* modal, enter the following information you collected from Split:
+3. In the *Connect to Split* modal, enter the following information you collected from Split:
       - The access token (API Key)
       - Workspace ID
       - Environment ID
       - Traffic type ID
-3. Map the user identifier Amplitude uses to sync with Split.
+4. Map the user identifier Amplitude uses to sync with Split.
-4. Save your work.
+5. Save your work.

 !!!note